All Episodes

 Welcome back.

-Great to have you, Rush Limbaugh, the excellence in Broadcasting Network as usual.
+Rush Limbaugh, the Excellence in Broadcasting Network, as usual.

 Half my brain tied behind my back just to make it fair.

-Wayne Alan Root, a former libertarian, vice presidential nominee, the author of The Conscience of a Libertarian.
+Wayne Allen Root, a former libertarian vice presidential nominee, the author of The Conscience of a Libertarian.

-Let me read to you excerpts from what Wayne Alan Root wrote.
+Let me read to you excerpts from what Wayne Allen Root wrote.

-I am President Obama's classmate at Columbia University class of eighty-three.
+I am President Obama's classmate at Columbia University, class of 83.

 I am also one of the most accurate Las Vegas odds makers and prognosticators.